puppetlabs/bolt/pre-docs/bolt_options.md

 bolt plan show
 ```
 - Lists the plans that are installed on the current module apth
+- Adding a specific plan name displays details and parameters for the plan.
 - The module path to the module containing the plan.

 ## Command options